 |---|---|

-| Container id | sero-<workspaceId> from containerId(workspaceId). |
+| Container id | sero-<workspaceId> from containerId(workspaceId) or the runtime-specific equivalent. |

 | Start model | Lazy/deduplicated ensure() per workspace; stopped containers are reused when possible. |

-| System runtime | /usr/local/bin/container; Sero can start the container system if it is installed but stopped. |
+| System runtime | Apple Container (/usr/local/bin/container) or Docker / Podman; Sero can start the Apple Container system if it is installed but stopped. |

-| Recovery | Stale/ghost containers may be force-removed or recreated. |
+| Recovery | Stale or ghost containers may be force-removed or recreated. |

 | Mount | Semantics |